ZhengWeiLim/ZhengWeiLim.github.io/index.md

 I am a PhD student at the **The University of Melbourne**, where I develop computational methods for cross-cultural translation.
 My current research involves topics relating to **multilinguality**, **psycholinguistics** and **interpretability**.

-My long-term research interests include
+My long-term research interests include:
  - understanding how model architecture, training data and algorithms impose learning biases on language models, and their limitations in representing broader language phenomena
  - developing approaches that help large-scale models navigate varying goals and conflicts, specifically controllable mechanisms for convergent and divergent behaviours of models across time, languages and modalities.